 On July 23, 1859 Saint Sharbel was ordained priest of the Lebanese Maronite Order.
 He spent 16 years (1859–1875) in the monastery of Annaya, praying and working in the fields with his brother monks.
 He was unhesitatingly obedient to his superiors, faithfully observed all the rules, and lived a life of sacrifice under austere conditions.

-His request to move to the hermitage of Saint Peter and Paul, on a nearby hill, was approved after his superior witnessed the “miracle of the lamp.”
+His request to move to the hermitage of Saints Peter and Paul, on a nearby hill, was approved after his superior witnessed the “miracle of the lamp.”
 One night, Saint Sharbel asked a worker at the monastery to refill the oil lamp that he was using.
 Although the worker filled it with water instead of oil, the lamp still gave light as usual and kept burning throughout the night.

-On February 15th, 1875, Saint Sharbel entered Saint Peter & Paul hermitage, which belongs to the monastery.
+On February 15th, 1875, Saint Sharbel entered Saints Peter and Paul hermitage, which belongs to the monastery.
 He spent his time praying and worshiping.
 Rarely had he left the hermitage where he followed the way of the saintly hermits in prayers, life and practice.
 St. Sharbel lived in the hermitage for 23 years.
 On December 16th, 1898 he suffered a stroke while performing Divine Liturgy.
 He died on Christmas Eve, December 24th, 1898, and was buried in the St. Maron Monastery cemetery in Annaya.
 Following his death, people started to report seeing lights around his tomb.
 When Church authorities opened the tomb, they found Saint Sharbel’s body incorrupt and exuding sweat and blood.

 On April 15, 1899, the Maronite Patriarch allowed the body to be transferred to a special coffin, which was placed in a new tomb, inside the monastery.
 On December 12, 1925, his beatification and canonization were proposed for declaration by Pope Pious XI.
 Because of the exuding of sweat and blood, Saint Sharbel’s coffin and tomb had to be changed several times through the years.